 - post_set_script - when provided, this script is run after running any of the set_script(s)

 Note that in case more than one knob refers to the same post_set_script, identical script invocations will be merged.

-- enable_script - when provided, returns 1/0 to indicate whether the knob can be enabled or should be discarded.
+- enable_script - when provided, returns 0 to indicate that the knob should be discarded, or any other value to enable the knob.
 When not provided, the knob is enabled by default.

 - options_script - when provided, populates available knob options.
 When not provided, available options must be provided by options list (below).

 - devices_script - when provided, returns list of applicable devices, and the knob is split into multiple per-device knobs, e.g.

 io.scheduler → io.scheduler.sda, io.scheduler.sdb, io.scheduler.sdc